Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/datasources/supported-data-sources/microsoft-dynamics-crm.md

 Here you can choose the Microsoft Dynamics CRM entities you need from:

-- Popular Entities - this category allows quick selection between the most used entities among users;
+- Popular Entities - this category allows quick selection between the most used entities among users.

 - All Entities- this category displays the full list of entities contained in your Microsoft Dynamics CRM account.
 You can use the provided search to find quickly the entity you need.

 ## Working in the Visualization Editor

-Once you have chosen your entity, you will be taken to the *Visualizations Editor*.
+Once you have chosen your entity, you will be taken to the *Visualization Editor*.
 Here you can build your dashboard.

 By default, the *Column* visualization will be selected.
 You can select it in order to choose another chart type.

 <img src="images/microsoft-dynamics-visualization-editor.png" alt="Using the data from Microsoft Dynamics CRM in the visualization editor" class="responsive-img" width="85%"/>

+When you are ready with the visualization editor, you can save the dashboard in **My Analytics** ⇒ **My Dashboards**, a project or in a specific workspace by clicking/tapping on the checkmark in the upper right corner.